-Serving nearly one in six Americans, K-12 public schools can play a critical role in moving our country towards environmental sustainability.
-If all the schools in the U.S. were to shift to clean energy, sustainable food use, and non-fossil fuel transportation over the next decade, we will have successfully transitioned one of the largest public sectors impacting the environment.
-And what makes schools especially impactful is the potential for them to transition to sustainability while educating their students helping prepare youth to confront the climate challenges of the future.
+Serving nearly one in six Americans, K through 12 public schools can play a critical role in moving our country towards sustainability.
+If all the schools in the U.S. shift to clean energy, sustainable food use, clean transportation, and green sustainable schoolyards over the next decade, we will have successfully reduced carbon pollution from one of the largest public sectors impacting the environment.
+If we help schools better prepare for the impacts of climate change, we will have built a more resilient school system for our children, youth, and communities.
+And what makes schools especially impactful is the potential for them to transition to sustainability and build resilience while educating their students, helping prepare youth to succeed in a clean economy and confront deepening climate challenges.

 Sec.
 John B. King Jr., co-chair